Pass the Mic

-To know the people we care for and the people who make that care happen is to know Health Care for the Homeless.
+To know the people we serve and the people who make that care happen is to know Health Care for the Homeless.
 Our promise to you: Getting to know them will make your life just a little bit richer.

 At Health Care for the Homeless, Armstead Hetherington was a bit of a celebrity.
 On any given day, you’d find him chatting or laughing with staff and clients or participating in one of several advocacy groups.
 His big smile and bright eyes make him a draw in any crowd.
 For years, Armstead shied away from being in the spotlight because he was missing most of his teeth.